freebasic/fbfrog/readme.txt

 Interesting improvements:
 * support __FB_ARM__
 * use __FB_UNIX__ where possible
-* maybe targets can be built-ins? only need to support "all", "nodos", "windowsonly"
-* translation process should use knowledge about the target
+* store os/arch into ApiInfo so the translation process can easily use knowledge about the target
 * consecutive verblocks should be added to a prefix tree, to solve out common API conditions, e.g.:
 	#if win32 and static		#if win32